 FIND THE CHEAPEST FLIGHTS: Search Skyscanner for the best deals

 GET TRAVEL INSURANCE: Get insured with Travelex before you go

 No time right now to read about the 42-mile Scenic Loop Drive, Grand Teton National Park?
 Pin it and save it for later:

 There are two main Grand Teton National Park scenic drives – the inner road and the outer road.
 The Grand Teton loop drive route combines them both.
-It goes along Teton Park Road (the inner park road, Grand Teton NP), which runs parallel to the mountains inside the park and then loops around, continuing back along the parallel US 26, which is a little further away from the mountains and technically outside the national park, but still with incredible views of the mountains.
+It goes along Teton Park Road (the inner park road, Grand Teton NP), which runs parallel to the mountains inside the park and then loops around, continuing back along the parallel US 26, which is a little further away from the mountains but still with incredible views of the mountains.

 How long does it take to drive the loop in Grand Teton National Park?

-The whole 42 miles/ 67.5 km route of the Grand Teton drive takes 1-2 hours (or even longer), depending on how often and for how long you stop.
+The whole 42 miles/ 67.5 km scenic drive through Grand Teton National Park takes 1-2 hours (or even longer), depending on how often and for how long you stop.
 However, the Grand Teton drive will almost certainly take you much longer, as there are so many places to stop and take in the views along the way.

 Where does the 42 Mile Scenic Drive start?